EarlySEO LogoEarlySEO Docs

 1. Write and publish an article in the EarlySEO dashboard

-3. Your Next.js app fetches the JSON at request time via @earlyseo/blog
+3. Your Next.js app fetches the data at request time via @earlyseo/blog

 4. Articles include SEO metadata, Open Graph tags, and structured data automatically